White House touts stock market advances, jobs report as US businesses reopen

 "The stock market is absolutely soaring," McEnany said.
 "We saw with the S&P that it had its greatest 50-day rally in history.
 The Dow likewise is also booming."

-The markets "clearly have confidence in President Trump" after Friday's jobs report, and 73 percent of America's businesses have reopened and visits to workplaces are up 40 percent from pandemic lows, she said.
+The markets "clearly have confidence in President Trump" after Friday's jobs report, she said, as 73 percent of America's businesses have reopened and visits to workplaces are up 40 percent from pandemic lows, according to McEnany.

 NASDAQ HITS RECORD AS NEW YORK CITY PARTIALLY ROEPENS FROM CORONAVIRUS LOCKDOWN